With Pride events canceled, this younger brother stepped in to throw his brother a parade - Bangor Daily News

 We’re making changes!
 The BDN is upgrading its subscription systems, and we’ve removed the login functions while we work.
 For help, please call 207-990-8002, Mon.-Fri., 9-5.

 Soren Peterson had looked forward to 2020’s Pride celebrations all year.
-The 13-year-old Reeds Brook Middle School 8th grader had attended several events in the past, but this would have been the first year he was talking part as an openly gay teenager.
+The 13-year-old Reeds Brook Middle School eighth-grader had attended several events in the past, but this would have been the first year he was taking part as an openly gay teenager.

 COVID-19 changed all that when large gatherings around Maine, including annual Pride parades, were canceled to help control the spread of the virus.